saisandeepvaddi/colorpic/README.md

 Demo deployed [here](https://colorpic.herokuapp.com)

 **NOTE:** It is deployed in heroku's free dyno.
-Hence, it will go after 30 minutes of inactivity.
+Hence, it will go off after 30 minutes of inactivity.
 So if you are seeing the spinner loading after launch, it means the app is starting and will take a minute.

 # Usage